emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-Path to the file containing PEM-encoded certificate of the OCSP issuer for the server certificate.
+Path to the file containing PEM-encoded certificate of the OCSP Stapling issuer.
+This certificate is used to validate that the stapling sent by a trusted server.